 Principles and practices of designing scenery for both commercial and educational theatre.
 Includes drawing, drafting and model work for production.
-Prerequisite: THEA 391 or permission of instructor.
+Prerequisite: THEA 391.

 THEA 481 - Advanced Studies and Projects in Theatre 1-3 hours

 Independent research, design, or theatre practice conducted on an individual contract basis between students and instructor.
 Studies/Projects may include such areas as playwriting, stage management, and mainstage design.
 This course may be repeated for credit.
 Prerequisite: Permission of instructor.